vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/protect.md

 author_profile: false
 ---
 ## What is Protected Mode?
-In Protected Mode, application beahavior is locked down and rules are applied.
+In Protected Mode, application behavior is locked down and rules are applied.

 ### What happens when I move my scope into Protected Mode?
 When a scope is moved into Protected Mode,all application behavior is now locked down, and if rules and remediation actions are setup they will be enforced (the default rule is alert only-no action will be taken).
 The armor has been applied, and your application is now safe in Protected Mode.